zzzprojects/learn-orm/tutorials/visual-studio/overview.md

     <td>English, Chinese (Simplified), Chinese (Traditional), Czech, French, German, Italian, Japanese, Korean, Polish, Portuguese (Brazil), Russian, Spanish, and Turkish.</td>
 </tr>
 </table>

+## Editions

+Microsoft Visual Studio is available in the following three editions.

+### Community

+The Community Edition was announced on 12 November 2014, as a new free version, with similar functionality to Visual Studio Professional.

+ - Before the only free editions of Visual Studio were the feature-limited Express variants.
+ - Unlike the Express variants, Visual Studio Community supports multiple languages and provides support for extensions.
+ - Individual developers have no restrictions on their use of the Community edition.

+The following uses also allow unlimited usage.

+ - Contributing to Open Source projects.
+ - Academic research.
+ - Learning environment in a classroom.
+ - Developing and testing device drivers for the Windows operating system.

+Visual Studio Community is oriented towards individual developers and small teams.

+### Professional

+As of Visual Studio 2010, the Professional edition is the entry-level commercial edition of Visual Studio.

+ - Previously, a more feature restricted Standard edition was available.)[61]
+ - It provides an IDE for all supported development languages.
+ - MSDN support is available as MSDN Essentials or the full MSDN library depending on licensing.
+ - It supports XML and XSLT editing and can create deployment packages that only use ClickOnce and MSI.
+ - It includes tools like Server Explorer and integration with Microsoft SQL Server also.
+ - Windows Mobile development support was included in Visual Studio 2005 Standard, however, with Visual Studio 2008, it is only available in Professional and higher editions.
+ - Windows Phone 7 development support was added to all editions in Visual Studio 2010.
+ - Windows Mobile development is no longer supported in Visual Studio 2010, it is superseded by Windows Phone 7.

+### Enterprise

+In addition to the features provided by the Professional edition, the Enterprise edition provides a new set of software development, database development, collaboration, metrics, architecture, testing, and reporting tools.